Exclusions from meeting official language proficiency - Frequently Asked Questions

 • the individual has a medical condition that prevents, or that they believe prevents, them from learning their second official language or attaining the linguistic profile of their bilingual position

-The deputy head or their delegate is responsible for submitting the request to the Public Service Commission of Canada, which will then begin the formal process to determine whether the individual meets the requirements under section 4 of the exclusion approval order, and whether an exclusion on medical grounds may be granted.
+The deputy head or their delegate is responsible for submitting the request to the Public Service Commission, which will then begin the formal process to determine whether the individual meets the requirements under section 4 of the exclusion approval order, and whether an exclusion on medical grounds may be granted.

-When the medical assessment is completed, Health Canada will provide its recommendation directly to the hiring organization, who will need to provide a copy of the recommendation to the Public Service Commission.
+When the medical file review is completed, the independent medical review officer will provide its recommendation directly to the Public Service Commission.
 The Public Service Commission will then render a decision on whether the exclusion is granted and will inform the deputy head or their delegate of its decision.
 It is then the organization’s responsibility to inform the individual of the decision.

 For any question about the process, please contact the Public Service Commission at: cfp.delo-eao.psc@cfp-psc.gc.ca.